 This course is designed for students with little to no experience in the Culinary Arts.

 Tracey Brigman, MS, RDN, LD is a Registered and Licensed Dietitian with a Master's Degree in Foods and Nutrition.
 She is a Clinical Assistant Professor at the University of Georgia, where she teaches Food Principles, Quantity Food Production, Procurement and Financial Management, and Basic Nutrition.
 She will finish her Doctorate of Education in 2018.
 She has conducted trainings for the School Nutrition Program for the past 12 years.
 She gained her foodservice experience from the Georgia Department of Corrections where she was responsible for the feeding of 34,000 people in 72+ facilities.
-This is Tracey’s second year as a Summer Academy Instructor.
+This is Tracey’s third year as a Summer Academy Instructor.